univention/ox-connector/docs/ox-connector-app/troubleshooting.rst

 Third, you can get a brief summary of current errors.
 Every error is an object not synchronized.
-Note that this only makes sense should you have chosen :ref:`limit-continue-at-conflict`
+Note that this only makes sense should you have chosen :ref:`limit-continue-at-conflict`.

 .. code-block:: console
    :caption: Verify the number of unprocessed tasks for the :term:`Listener Converter`.

-   $ univention-app shell ox-connector python3 -m univention.ox.provisioning.db list-rejected
+   $ univention-app shell ox-connector python3 -m univention.ox.provisioning.db search-morgue

 .. _handling-errors: